 - Online by hosting your own server

 We have tutorial instructions below on how to play custom Maps in Pavlov using any of the methods listed above.

-How to Install and Setup Pavlov Shack Custom Maps on the Oculus Quest
+How to Install and Setup Pavlov Shack Custom Maps on the Meta Quest

-Pavlov custom maps for the Oculus Quest can be played three different ways.
+Pavlov custom maps for the Meta Quest can be played three different ways.
 The instructions for finding and playing these maps is a little different in each scenario.

 Joining Other Community Servers